Timozegu/ClosedLoopDBS-Parkinson-icub/MarmosetModel-main/README.md

 ## Computational model

-The computational model needs to be launched outside from the docker Download the necessary packages in the requirements.txt beforehand.
+The computational model needs to be launched outside from the docker.

+Download the necessary packages in the requirements.txt beforehand.

-To run a demo of the marmoset model:
+To run the computational model:
 ```
 python MarmosetBG.py
 ```